fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 15: Food Traditions and Societal Health
 We can't NOT read about Thanksgiving this week!
 These readings have nothing to do with diet/health, but it's useful to think about civic health in addition to bodily health.
 It's common to think about food as bringing people together, but it's also a way of keeping people apart.

-### Wed 11/25 (or anytime this week)
+### Anytime this week
 - Andrew F. Smith, “The First Thanksgiving”, _Gastronomica_ 3.4 (2003): 79–85.
 - Philip Deloria, “The Invention of Thanksgiving”, _New Yorker_, 95.37 (November 25, 2019): 70–74.
 - David Foster Wallace, "Consider the Lobster", _Gourmet_ (August 2004), 50--64.
 READ THE FOOTNOTES!
 - [Michael Twitty on Culinary Justice](https://www.youtube.com/watch?v=EhxjC3XX54g)

 {% include alert.html class='danger' title='Weekly Reflection' text="
+This is a more reflective/opinion post than normal, but they should still show me you're familiar with the readings for this week.
+- What is the NATIONAL holiday of Thanksgiving really celebrating or supposed to mean?
-How much do you think food traditions play a role in societal health?
-What are we really celebrating?
-What is the national holiday supposed to mean?
-How will you celebrate/protest Thanksgiving this year?
+- How much do you think food traditions play a role in societal health?
+- Does the holiday food itself really matter, or is it just a vehicle for other social functions?
+- Are memories and kinship intimately bonded to the particular foods we eat (and not just eating together)?
 "%}

 ### Thurs 11/26: Thanksgiving!
-Think about how important (or not) food traditions are for you.
-Does the food itself really matter, or is it just a vehicle for other social functions?
-Could it be getting in the way of something more important?
-Or are memories and kinship intimately bonded to what we eat?
-Safe travels (if applicable) and enjoy the mini-break!
+Bon Appétit!